kuzzleio/sdk-php/README.md

 Official Kuzzle PHP SDK
 ======

-This SDK version is compatible with Kuzzle 1.0.0-RC9.5 and higher
+This SDK version is compatible with Kuzzle 1.0.0-RC10 and higher

 ## About Kuzzle

-For UI and linked objects developers, Kuzzle is an open-source solution that handles all the data management (CRUD, real-time storage, search, high-level features, etc).
+A backend software, self-hostable and ready to use to power modern apps.

 You can access the Kuzzle repository on [Github](https://github.com/kuzzleio/kuzzle)